Considerations of Doing Business with the DoD

 In spite of this regulation and the possible difficulty in responding that quickly, the timeline can be significantly shorter for Other Transactions and other non-FAR-based agreements that don’t have to follow the FAR rules.
 The timeline can also be shortened for “letter contracts,” or undefinitized contract actions, which are executed under infrequently used emergency procedures before a contract price and other details can be negotiated.

-If you don’t think that 30 or 45 days is a long enough period of time to complete your proposal, you can request an extension, which may or may not be granted, depending on the deadline that the Government is working to.
+If you don’t think that 30 or 45 days is a long enough time to complete your proposal, you can request an extension, which may or may not be granted, depending on the deadline that the Government is working to.
 If the due date falls in the middle of a holiday week that would cost you proposal-writing time out of your 30-45 days or you foresee being delayed due to weather, a pandemic, or a natural disaster, request an extension as early as possible.
 Sometimes a buying office can be persuaded to extend the due date if several interested parties express concern.

 Once you’ve submitted your proposal and they begin the evaluation process, or source selection, you may not hear back from the Government for a while.
 Many technical evaluations are done in a few days or weeks, but others may take many months.
 Even if their solicitation says to expect an answer within X number of months, that is not a hard and fast time frame.
 For example, a BAA may estimate tentative selections—meaning they will let you know that they are interested in contracting with you and will start fact-finding and negotiations after that date—at four months but notify you at seven months, even if the decision was made at four months.
 Even solicitations calling themselves “rapid” may not meet their own projected timelines.
 A few reasons for slower-than-expected evaluations and postponed notifications are: